NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 In this document lists the specification of each declaration type.
 See the description of the [common declaration format](declaration_format.html).

-For a better understanding of how to build a practical model using the declarations, see the [guide](guide.html).
+For a better practical understanding of how to build a model using the declarations, see the [guide](guide.html).

 Here we specify how these declarations work in model, module, preamble and library files.
 [Declarations in data_set files function differently](../datafiledocs/new_project.html).

-*This document is not entirely up to date as there have been later additions that are not yet covered.
-The information should be correct (just not complete).*
+*This document may at some times be incomplete due to ongoing additions to the language.
+The information here should be correct just not complete, and will eventually be updated.*

 ## Signatures
 {: .no_toc }